supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 8. On the **Select users and groups** page, select **<inject key="AzureAdUserEmail"></inject>** and then click **Select**.

-    > Note that typically you would specify a group, however for this exercise we will just test the setting on Edmund Reeve.
+    > Note that typically you would specify a group, however for this exercise we will just test the setting on ODL_User.

 9. Select **No target resources selected** and then click **Select apps**.